Charles L. Tutt Library

 Reference services offered to the general public using the depository are comparable to the reference services given to the library’s primary patrons.
 Indexes, databases, and other tools to locate government information in the library and on the Internet are available to all depository patrons.

-Reference service is provided by the Reference Librarian on duty at the main Research Desk.
-If documents in the Enclosed Area are requested, they are checked out of the Enclosed Area for use in the library only.
+Reference service is provided by the Reference Librarian on duty at the Research Desk.

 Reference service for documents available on the Tiger (online catalog), CD-ROMs, or on the government documents Web pages consists of guidance in locating specific titles and general introductory instructions on use of the resource.
 Some computer literacy is required of the user.